Superficial Vein Blood Clot: What It Is and How to Treat It

 - Certain cancers or blood disorders

-What Are the Symptoms of SVT?
+What Are the Symptoms of a Superficial Vein Blood Clot?

 Here are some common signs to look out for: